pc559/thesis/thesis_plan.md

         - Easier to interpret, more stringent.
         - Notes on observable convergence being the deciding factor.
     - Template testing
-        - Need to understand expected convergence before validation.
+        - Need to understand expected convergence before validation on numerical results.
-    - Decomposing shapes on the cube vs tetra
+    - Decomposing shapes on the cube vs tetrapyd
         - Large non-physical contributions.
         - FIGURE: DBI on cube vs tetra.
     - Setting up a basis: augmentation